-It’s important to keep up your child’s teeth-brushing routine, taking extra care around the loose teeth or sensitive areas.
+It’s important for your child to keep up their teeth-brushing routine, taking extra care around loose baby teeth or sensitive areas.
 But let loose teeth fall out on their own.
-If you try to pull out a tooth before it’s ready to fall out, it can injure the gums and nearby teeth.
+If you or your child tries to pull out a tooth before it’s ready to fall out, it can injure the gums and nearby teeth.
 This can cause pain and infection.

 Sometimes an adult tooth will come through before the baby tooth has fallen out.
 If the baby tooth hasn’t fallen out within 2-3 months, see your dentist.

-Brushing teeth is important for keeping teeth clean, as well as for preventing bad breath, tooth decay and gum disease.
+Brushing teeth is important for keeping teeth clean and preventing bad breath, tooth decay and gum disease.
 At this age, your child probably doesn’t need your help to clean their teeth anymore.
 But if your child needs a reminder, here are the basic steps:

 - Use a pea-sized amount of regular adult fluoride toothpaste.

-- Start with the top teeth first.
-Using a gentle circular motion, brush the outside surface of the teeth and gums, one tooth at a time.
+- Start with the top teeth.
+Brush the outside surface of the teeth and along the gumline, one tooth at a time.
 Then brush the inside surface of the teeth and gums, one tooth at a time.

-- Move to the bottom teeth and repeat the above step.
+- Move to the bottom teeth and repeat the step above.

 - Gently brush the tongue.